-Disillusioned by a cultural story of consumption and alienation, a newly married couple are called to action.
-Carrying with them their unborn child, they embark on a year-long journey around the UK, searching for the seeds of an alternative culture and with it hope for the future.
+Disillusioned by a story of consumption and alienation, a newly married couple are called to action.
+Carrying with them their unborn child, they embark on a year-long journey around the UK in search of the seeds of a different story, and with it hope for the future.

 Some feedback from audiences…